 - Subnet compartment: The compartment containing the subnet you wish to use for the Autonomous Exadata Infrastructure.
 The default value is the user's current compartment.
 Click change compartment to select a subnet in a different compartment.

 - Subnet: The subnet to which the Autonomous Exadata Infrastructure should attach.
-Do not use a subnet that overlaps with 220.127.116.11/24.

 Use network security groups to control traffic: Optional.
 You can specify up to five network security groups (NSGs) for your Autonomous Exadata Infrastructure resource by selecting this option.
 NSGs function as virtual firewalls, allowing you to apply a set of ingress and egress security rules to your infrastructure resource.
 A maximum of five NSGs can be specified.
 To add an NSG, select the compartment containing the NSG using the Network security group compartment selector, then select the NSG itself using the Network security group selector.